khueue/prolongo/README.md

  * Implement BSON in Prolog or use existing C lib?
 Prolog is more fun.
-   C would be better for efficiency, and probably also easier since the lib already exists... *Resolution:* Mostly Prolog, some bithacking in C.
+   C would be better for efficiency, and probably also easier since the lib already exists... **Solution:** Mostly Prolog, some bithacking in C.
  * Interleave tests with code or keep separate test files?
-I like interleaving...
+I like interleaving... **Solution:** Looks like no interleaving, but tests go at the top of each module.

 ## Links